How Long Do I Have to File a Car Accident Claim in Florida?

 Statute of Limitations for Florida Car Accident Injury Claims

-When settling claims for a personal injury, many car accidents in Florida are resolved directly through the insurance companies of the parties involved.
+When settling claims for a personal injury, many car crashes in Florida are resolved directly through the insurance companies of the parties involved.

 However, when the involved parties cannot reach an agreement, the courts may be the only way to resolve a claim.